Macktireh/clone-twitter-backend/README.md

 python manage.py migrate
 ```

-6. Run the Django development server:
+6. Start the development server:

 ```bash
 python manage.py runserver
 ```
+Your Twitter clone backend should now be up and running. 🎉
 The application will be accessible at [http://localhost:8000](http://localhost:8000).

 ## License

-his project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).